 The fishery

-2.4.1 The Indigenous fishery

-Aboriginal people have a strong connection to country and water that is central to their identity and culture.
-For Aboriginal people, cultural values are informed by and interconnected with traditional uses, spiritual connection, ancestral ties and respect for waterways, land, sea and the resources these provide.

-Fishing is an integral part of the cultural and economic life of coastal and inland Aboriginal communities.
-It provides an important source of food and is part of cultural and ceremonial life.

-Eels were, and continue to be, an important resource for certain Aboriginal communities.
-Their use for communal gatherings and for barter and trade was extensive in pre-colonial times.
-Today, eel is often a prominent item on menus for community events.

-Aboriginal people continue to fish for eels in the Hopkins River, Mount Emu Creek and other waters in the Hopkins Basin.
-Stone traps are common and each year different family groups continue to harvest eels from specific traps.

-The historical importance of eels and their managed exploitation by Victorian Aboriginal groups is reflected in the cultural ties which remain to this day (McKinnon 2002).

-2.4.2 The commercial fishery
+2.4.1 The commercial fishery

+Industry suggest that this section should include a brief statement on the licensing of the fishery, ie description of EFAL and CLE as transferable licences with entitlements which may be transferred between licences.
+Also, a brief discussion of licence conditions and regulations on the use of fyke nets.
+This sort of description is missing and is usually featured in a management plan.

 Victoria’s commercial eel fishery comprises both a wild catch sector and a culture-based (stock enhanced) sector.
 The culture-based sector has developed strategies for growth consistent with the species life cycle by translocating undersized eels (elvers and “snigs”) from other parts of Victoria into lakes and impoundments (culture waters) in western inland Victoria for on-growing.
-Fishing for glass eels has been of limited success due to the highly variable abundance in Victoria.
+Fishing for glass eels has been of limited success due to the highly variable abundance in Victoria and the limited demand for eel aquaculture in Australia.
 Most of Victoria’s eel catch is taken by commercial fishers and is comprised of adult eels (silver eels) during different phases of their migration (Figure 3).
 Currently there are no eels being on-grown in intensive aquaculture facilities.